Year 10 Insights into Science and Engineering Summer School

 About Insights into Science and Engineering

-This year 10 residential summer school aims to encourage participants to continue studying science and engineering subjects through offering taster sessions of different science and engineering disciplines.
+This year 10 residential summer school aims to encourage participants to continue studying science and engineering subjects after their GCSE's (or equivalent) by offering taster sessions of different science and engineering disciplines.

 For the scientists among you, get ready for an action packed four days that will take you deeper into the realms of the subjects you know including biology, chemistry, physics and maths, looking at them in new, exciting ways.
 You will be taking part in hands on practicals and workshops in real undergraduate labs with some of Imperial’s finest academics and students.